parrt/msds621/projects/dtree/dtree.md

 ## Goal

-**TODO: test num samples leaf**

-Your goal is to implement decision trees for classification and regression.
-You will make two similar implementations, first as a small set of functions and then as a objects similar to sklearn's `DecisionTreeClassifier` and `DecisionTreeRegressor`.
+Your goal is to implement decision trees for classification and regression as objects similar to sklearn's `DecisionTreeClassifier` and `DecisionTreeRegressor`.
 This project can be challenging because you must recursively construct trees, but my solution is only 100 lines of Python with comments.

-You will work in git repo `dtree`-*userid*.
+You will work in git repo `dtree`-*userid* and must create Python file `dtree.py`.

 ## Description

 We will learn how to build a decision trees as part of our lectures but here's a brief synopsis.
-Decision trees partition feature space into hyper volumes with similar features, subject to the goal of reducing impurity in the target y variable.
-For example, a regression of y against a single feature begins by finding the split point in x that gets two regions with the lowest variance within those regions.
+Decision trees partition feature space into hyper volumes with similar features, subject to the goal of reducing variance or impurity in the target y variable.
+For example, a regression of y against a single feature begins by finding the split point in x that gets two regions with the lowest average variance within those subregions.
 This is done by exhaustively testing locations in x space, computing the variance of y for observations to the left and the variance of observations on the right of the split point.
-The location of the best average of these two variances is the split point.
-Then, the algorithm recursively splits the two new regions.
-Here's what it looks like after 1, 2, and 3 splits for regression:
+The x location of the best average of these two variances is the split point.
+Then, the algorithm recursively splits the two new subregions.
+Here's what it looks like after 1, 2, and 3 recursive split operations (2, 4, and 8 subregions) for regression:

 <img src="images/cars-1.svg" width="30%"> <img src="images/cars-2.svg" width="30%"> <img src="images/cars-3.svg" width="30%">

 The same process works for classification.
-The only difference is that, instead of measuring variance, we measure and try to reduce the uncertainty/purity ([gini impurity](https://en.wikipedia.org/wiki/Decision_tree_learning#Gini_impurity)) of the y values to the left and right of the split.
+The only difference is that, instead of measuring MSE (or variance), we measure and try to reduce the uncertainty/purity ([gini impurity](https://en.wikipedia.org/wiki/Decision_tree_learning#Gini_impurity)) of the y values to the left and right of the split.

 <img src="images/iris-1.svg" width="30%"> <img src="images/iris-2.svg" width="30%"> <img src="images/iris-3.svg" width="30%">